Skoda Kodiaq review

 Stepping inside you find a mix of swish materials, including everything from handsome cloth, leather, Alcantara and wood finishes.
 Considering the Kodiaq is at the cheaper end of the seven-seat SUV market, it’s pretty impressive.

 However, the seven-seater class includes the Audi Q7 and BMW X7 and those are better screwed together.
 It’s not that the Kodiaq is poorly made – it really isn’t.
-Mostly it is screwed together as well as the Kia Sorento and Peugeot 5008, but there are parts, like the centre console, that flex a bit when you lean on them.
+Mostly it is screwed together as well as the Kia Sorento and Peugeot 5008, but there are parts, including the centre console, that flex when you lean on them.

 That’s not something that happens in the Q7 or X5, or the Land Rover Discovery Sport.
 Also, those three buttons on the centre console might be user-friendly but they feel a bit low-rent to operate.